bestwebsoft/quotes-and-tips-wordpress-plugin/readme.txt

 * NEW : The Russian language file is added to the plugin.

 == Upgrade Notice ==

+= V1.17 =
+Screenshots are updated.
+BWS plugins section is updated.
+We updated all functionality for wordpress 3.8.1.
+Problem with empty author field is fixed.

+= V1.16 =
+BWS plugins section is updated.
+We updated all functionality for wordpress 3.8.

+= V1.15 =
+Tips icons updated.
+BWS plugins section is updated.

+= V1.14 =
+Add checking installed wordpress version.
+We updated all functionality for wordpress 3.7.1.
+Qoutes and Tips icons updated.
+Activation of radio button or checkbox by clicking on its label.
+Default background now is used only if additional settings checked.
+We fixed Qoutes author name and position fields errors.

 = V1.13 =
 The Ukrainian language file is added to the plugin.
 We updated all functionality for wordpress 3.6.1.